Sanguinis innocui, non satiata, aluit.

 - Denied Food as Punishment: It's implied that the narrator starves since a while, and at one point he's deprived of water.

 - Deus ex Machina: The ending is very abrupt.
 Our hero is seconds away from falling into the pit when all of a sudden he hears the sounds of trumpets!
-The walls cool off and rush back and he is saved by members of the French army.
+The walls cool off and rush back and he is saved by members of the French army, who have taken Toledo and captured the members of the Inquisition.

 - Downer Beginning: We open the narration with a sick, traumatized main character who faints from shock and exhaustion when he learns he's condemned to death.